 - cardiovascular disease

 The negative health effects from prolonged sitting are due to:

 - low energy expenditure

 General task rotation, combined with a mixture of sitting, standing and movement throughout your day is the best way to reduce the impact of sedentary work.

 There are several ways you can be on the lookout for hazardous manual tasks, including:

-- consulting your workers who are affected, or likely to be affected by a manual task, as they will provide valuable information about discomfort, muscular aches and pains which can signal potential hazards
+- consulting your workers who are affected, or likely to be affected, by a manual task, as they will provide valuable information about discomfort, muscular aches and pains which can signal potential hazards

-A risk assessment is great for helping determine:
+A risk assessment will help you determine:

 - where they pose a risk during the task